Sweet Marjoram Seeds - (Origanum majorana)

 Sweet Marjoram - The Herb of Grace

 Sweet Marjoram leaves have a sweeter, spicier taste than the leaves of oregano.
-It is a popular culinary herb used in salads, sauces, cheese and in liqueurs, and as part of herbes de Provence.
+It is a popular culinary herb used in salads, sauces, cheese and in liqueurs, and as part of herbes de Provence along with thyme, tarragon, bay leaf, and parsley.
+The herb gives a pleasant aromatic flavor to vegetables such as spinach, cauliflower, tomatoes, beans, peas, potato, and carrots.

 An ancient shrubby tender perennial that grows to about 1' tall with wiry, red-brown stems and downy aromatic gray-green leaves, with tiny white flowers on clustered spikes in summer.
 Easy to grow either outside or in pots.
 Use fresh leaves throughout the growing season, main harvest is just before it flowers when the color and flavor is at its peak.
 Wonderfully aromatic mild oregano flavor with a hint of balsam.

 The Greeks believed it was precious to Aphrodite, goddess of love, and crowned newlyweds on their wedding day.
+They made wreaths and garlands from it, believing it as a symbol of peace, harmony, and happiness.
 William Shakespeare immortalized the attributes of the plant in All's Well that Ends Well calling it "the herb of grace".

 In the kitchen, use marjoram with green vegetables, turkey, pork, lamb, or eggs.
 Use it in herb vinegar's, oils, and butters.
 Sprinkle a few cut-up leaves of fresh marjoram on lightly buttered whole-wheat toast.
 Marjoram tea is helpful for tension headaches and minor digestive upsets.
 Has mildly antiseptic properties and is good for the skin.